 Richland Library is an equal opportunity employer; we consider all qualified candidates without regards to race, color, sex (to include pregnancy, childbirth, and all related medical conditions), religion or belief, gender identity, sexual orientation, national origin, age, genetic information, disability, military or veteran status, marital status, or any basis prohibited by federal, state or local law.

 The library also complies with the Americans with Disabilities Act and applicable state and local laws with regard to providing reasonable accommodation for qualified individuals with disabilities.

 Richland Library values the diversity and unique contributions of our staff and customers.
 We believe diversity drives innovation.
 In 2020, all of our staff successfully completed Traliant's Harassment and Discrimination training to help build a culture where difference is valued.
 This training helps us foster a safe and inclusive culture that celebrates and utilizes our differences, and meaningfully impacts the communities we serve.

-If you need support or reasonable accommodations to participate in any library events, activities or functions, please contact Programs and Partnerships at 803-929-3449 within one to two weeks of the event or activity taking place.
+If you need support or reasonable accommodations to participate in any library events, activities or functions, please contact us at 803-929-3449 within one to two weeks of the event or activity taking place.